HieuNguyen1905/Module1-Horiseon-Code-Refactor/README.md

 - This webside has the HTML elements follow a independent logical structure of styling and positioning

+- This application include alt tag in the image to describle the content to help people with disability

 ## Usage

 This application has HTML deloy.
-Please right click on the index.HTML and choose open in default browser
+Please right click on the index.HTML and choose open in default browser Link to deloy application:

 ## Feature